awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 To allow users to use only a particular encryption algorithm with a CMK, use a policy statement with a `Deny` effect and a `StringNotEquals` condition operator\.
 For example, the following example key policy statement prohibits principals who can assume the `ExampleRole` role from using this symmetric CMK in the specified cryptographic operations unless the encryption algorithm in the request is `RSAES_OAEP_SHA_256`\.

 Unlike a policy statement that allows a user to use a particular encryption algorithm, a policy statement with a double\-negative like this one prevents other policies and grants for this CMK from allowing this role to use other encryption algorithms\.
-The `Deny` in this policy statement takes precedence over any key policy or IAM policy with an `Allow` effect, and it takes precedence over all grants for this CMK and its principals\.
+The `Deny` in this key policy statement takes precedence over any key policy or IAM policy with an `Allow` effect, and it takes precedence over all grants for this CMK and its principals\.

 ```
 {